 Like most of Mike Fuller’s pedals, the ’69 is totally transparent.
 It just adds amazingly complex fuzz to whatever you put into the pedal.
 On the other end of the pipe is your original tone, just with lots and lots of cream dripping from it.
 When the pedal is disengaged, the “True Bypass” claim is bolstered by an unfettered and decidedly pure tone.

 Great overdrive sound

 What I love about this pedal is that in nearly every possible tonal variation, you can simply roll back your guitar’s volume and you get a great overdrive sound.
 Every time I fire this pedal up, I am reminded of how incredibly sensitive it is to dynamics.
-This Fuzz is never “Out of control”, and doubles as a fun overdrive.
+This fuzz is never “out of control,” but it does double as a fun overdrive.

-As of this article’s publication date, Mike Fuller is still not making these pedals any more.
-The reason is that he uses only hand-picked Germanium transistors and no one is making them to his satisfaction any more.
-Keep an eye on his website though, he states than when he can get his hands on another batch of transistors, he’ll make some more ’69 pedals.
+As of this article’s publication date, Mike Fuller is still not making these pedals.
+The reason is that he uses only hand-picked germanium transistors and no one is making them to his satisfaction any more.
+Keep an eye on his website though; he says that when he can get his hands on another batch of transistors, he’ll make some more ’69 pedals.

-There are many many great Fuzz pedals out there.
+There are many, many great fuzz pedals out there.
 I’m sure there are a few I still have not tried yet, and are worthy of such a review.
-When I find ‘m, I’ll surely write about ’em.
-In the meantime, if you need a great Fuzz, but the ’69 from Fulltone.
+When I find ’em, I’ll surely write about ’em.
+In the meantime, if you need a great fuzz, buy the ’69 from Fulltone.
 Ask questions later.